List of Special Agent Oso episodes

 Special Agent Oso is an American animated children's television series created by Ford Riley for Playhouse Disney and Disney Junior.
 The series debuted on April 4, 2009 and ended on May 17, 2012.
 The series had a total of 60 episodes over two seasons.

-Alongside Season 1, the episode titles are parodies of the names of James Bond movies, novels, and songs.
+The episode titles are parodies of the names of James Bond movies, novels, songs, and quotes.